Nothing quite satisfies a hot summer day than a juicy piece of watermelon.

-Nothing quite conjures up a summer day than a juicy slice of watermelon.
-While it may be a classic fruit during warm weather, you can find watermelon year-round at your grocery store — and even bottled as watermelon juice.
-And that's a great thing because that dribble-down-your-chin goodness comes with some big health benefits.
+While it's most certainly a classic fruit during warm weather months, you can find watermelon year-round at your grocery store — and even bottled as watermelon juice.
+And thank goodness, because that dribble-down-your-chin goodness comes with some big health benefits.

 Watermelon Nutrition Facts